MicrosoftDocs/bingmaps-docs/BingMaps/v8-web-control/map-control-concepts/pushpins/dynamically-create-svg-pushpin-example.md

 </body>
 </html>
 ```

-Running this code adds two circle pushpins of different radiis at random locations on the map.
+Running this code adds two circle pushpins of different radii at random locations on the map.
 One is white with a black outline and the other is blue.

 ![BMV8_DynamicSvgExample](../../media/bmv8-dynamicsvgexample.png)